Best Pastry Shops Paris_IMG_7515

 A. Lacroix Pâtissier is a local bakery that specializes in French pastries.
 The bakery is owned and operated by Alain Lacroix, a French-born pastry chef with over 25 years of experience.
 Lacroix’s culinary training began at the Cordon Bleu in Paris, and he has since worked at some of the finest restaurants in France, Switzerland, and the United States.

-In addition to traditional French pastries like éclairs and croissants, the bakery also offers a variety of seasonal specialties, such as the Galette des Rois and peppermint pastries.
-Whether you’re looking for an elegant dessert for a dinner party or a simple treat to enjoy with your morning coffee, A. Lacroix Pâtissier has something to offer everyone.
+Besides traditional French pastries like éclairs and croissants, the Lacroix bakery makes seasonal specialties such as the Galette des Rois and peppermint pastries.
+For elegant desserts or simple treats, A. Lacroix Pâtissier has something for everyone.

 11 Quai de Montebello, 75005 Paris, France